-Acquiring Clients Does Cost Money
+Client Acquisition Does Cost Money

 First off, expecting a $1 million increase in sales for a $12,000 (assuming he doubles his budget) investment is unreasonable.
 That is unless you have some unusual ace up your sleeve like a strategic partnership willing to walk you into new accounts (which often takes a huge amount of time resourcing), or a massive whale of a client (risky).
 But this “no investment” or thin investment approach to business growth is like expecting a farm to produce double its crop without investing in seeds, fertilizer, irrigation, and weed control.

-The first question I always ask when building a marketing budget is “what are your revenue goals?”.
+The first question I always ask when building a marketing budget is “What are your revenue goals?”.
 Then I ask to see their pricing.
 This way I just work backward based on lead development and close rates.

 I do this because in most cases, business owners have no line items for marketing or sales costs worked into the products themselves.
 Marketing is expensive, but if every product or service you sell has a percentage of margin allocated to the marketing and sales of that product, you’d know how much you can spend to start really selling, and it would be a leading indicator you would be happy to pay!